jeappen/gym-grid/README.md

 test_env.py
 ```

-Recommended to run in ipython terminal.
+Recommended to run tests in an python terminal.

 ## Map Descriptions
 - PuddleWorld -